 St. Mark’s Summit

-St Mark’s Summit is located on the Howe Sound Crest Trail in Cypress Provincial Park, BC.
-The trail offers impressive views of Howe Sound.
+St. Mark’s Summit is located on the Howe Sound Crest Trail in Cypress Provincial Park, BC.
+This is one of those hiking trails close to Vancouver that offers impressive views of Howe Sound.
 This is one of the classic hikes right outside of Vancouver in Lions Bay.

 The hike isn’t too demanding as there are only 460 meters of elevation gain.
 I actually thought it was pretty easy when I did it.
 It is a total of 11 km to get there and back.
 I was enjoying the hike so much that I wasn’t really checking time.